 In this guide you will find examples of what an accident at a holiday camp may consist of, which could include an accident in a swimming pool, illness from food poisoning, slips, trips or falls around the park, etc. This guide will also outline the steps to take if you have become ill or been injured at a Haven Holiday park that was not your fault, as well as information on how a personal injury lawyer from our team could help you make a holiday accident claim.

-Our friendly, compassionate legal team are ready and waiting to take your call and answer any questions you may have about the personal injury claims process.
+Our friendly, compassionate legal team are ready and waiting to take your call and answer any questions you may have about a holiday accident claim against Haven holidays.
 Even if you are unsure if your circumstances justify making a claim, our advisors could help you sift through the facts and help make it easier for you to decide if you could proceed with making a claim.
 Contact us today for free, no obligation legal advice.

-Haven Holidays offer a wide range of activities throughout their parks and outdoor spaces.
-These can include water sports, zip wire, wall climbing, off road driving and many more highly physical pursuits.
+Haven Holidays offer a wide range of activities throughout its parks and outdoor spaces.
+These can include water sports, zip wire, wall climbing, off-road driving and many more highly physical pursuits.
 Haven Holidays are required to correctly supervise these activities and provide sufficient safety instructions to participants, and if they fail to do this, accidents could potentially happen.
 If this is the case, and your injuries were caused because they failed in their duty of care, you could have grounds to claim.

 An accident at a holiday camp is not only limited to an activity accident, it can also include an accident in your holiday accommodation that results in an injury, such as damaged flooring that caused a fall, or a loose staircase railing that caused you to fall down stairs.
 It may be possible to make a holiday accident claim for this type of injury as the company is responsible for maintaining the accommodation and ensuring it is safe to occupy.